FlowFinance/slate/source/includes/_intro.md

 ## KYC

 The collection of Know Your Customer (KYC) documentation from your users is an important step in the onboarding process.
-This not only helps facilitate compliance with regulators but also helps prevent fraudulent user activity.
+This not only facilitates compliance with regulators but also helps prevent fraudulent user activity.

-The documents collected for both businesses and individuals help us understand who our customers are and the nature of their relationship with us.
+The documents collected for both businesses and individuals also help us understand who our customers are and the nature of their relationship with us.

 There are two steps to these requirements:
   * Gathering information about the platform user (business) and associated individuals (persons);